Xeus-Territory/obsidian_world/content/Tech Second Brain/Containerization/Awesome Kubernetes Walkthrough.md

 >
 >Several important features of Kubernetes require an admission controller to be enabled in order to properly support the feature.
 As a result, a Kubernetes API server that is not properly configured with the right set of admission controllers is an incomplete server that will not support all the features you expect.

 # Finalizers - Pre-hook deletion

 Reference for more information

 - [Kubernetes - Finalizers](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/)
 - [Kubernetes - Using Finalizers to Control Deletion](https://kubernetes.io/blog/2021/05/14/using-finalizers-to-control-deletion/)

+>[!info]
+>Finalizers are keys on resources that signal pre-delete operations.
+They control the garbage collection on resources, and are designed to alert controllers what cleanup operations to perform prior to removing a resource.
+However, they don’t necessarily name code that should be executed; finalizers on resources are basically just lists of keys much like annotations.
+Like annotations, they can be manipulated.